shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, you learn to protect yourself with your spells.
 You learn the following Bond Affinity option:

 -   Armor-Formed: 1 Spell Point.
-Conjure this spell cast into a piece of armor you remember and don it, if the spell can target one or more creatures.
+Conjure this spell cast into a piece of armor you remember and don it, if the spell can target one or more creatures, and has a duration longer than Instantaneous.

-An Armor -Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.
+An Armor-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.

 When you conjure an Armor-Formed spell, it comes formed as the chosen piece of armor that you remembered, with the same AC bonus, but no movement or ability penalty.
-You can choose to conjure it on an ally instead of yourself.
+You can choose to conjure it on a willing creature within your Cast Range instead of yourself.

-Whenever another creature hits you with a melee weapon attack, the Armor-Formed spell procs your Formed Spell Proc feature on them.
+Whenever you don an Armor-Formed spell, it procs your Formed Spell Proc feature on you.
+The spell lasts while the armor is donned, and ends automatically when the armor is doffed or it dissipates.

 You can only wear one Armor-Formed spell at a time.
 If you don an Armor-Formed spell while wearing one, the new one replaces the old one, and the old one dissipates.
 You may wear an Armor-Formed spell over physical armor.

+You have proficiency with your Armor-Formed spells.
+Other creatures may also have proficiency with them, if it is in the form of a piece of armor that they have proficiency with.

+### Extra Attack

+At level 5, your combat prowess grows.
+When you take the Attack action, you may make an additional attack.

 ### Shield Conjuration